 The Art of…

 Dance, Cuisine, Painting, Language, Music and Gardening

 The art of the Sisters of St. Francis of the Neumann Communities will be shared through exhibits, displays and workshops.
 Please join us in celebrating the creativity and beauty the sisters have offered to their patients and communities from Marianne’s day through today.

 Sister Michaeleen is an accomplished dancer and musician.
 She will be teaching about Hula and leading her audience in movements of the traditional Hawaiian dance.

 Sister Eileen Derrick provides healing music to the sick and dying.
-She will play her harp and discuss her practice and how it is used to give comfort.
+She played her harp and discussed her practice and how it is used to give comfort.